nnaumenko/metaf/docs/sphinx/api_reference.rst

 		.. cpp:enumerator:: SNOW_INCREASING_RAPIDLY

-			Indicates that snow is increasing rapidly; use :cpp:func:`amount()` for total snowfall, and :cpp:func:`tendency()` for snow increase during last hour.
+			Indicates that snow is increasing rapidly; use :cpp:func:`total()` for total snowfall, and :cpp:func:`recent()` for snow increase during last hour.

 		.. cpp:enumerator:: PRECIPITATION_ACCUMULATION_SINCE_LAST_REPORT

 			Accumulation of precipitation since previous released weather report.

+		.. cpp:enumerator:: RAINFALL_9AM_10MIN

+			Amount of rainfall; use :cpp:func:`total()` for rainfall since 9AM (9:00) local time, and :cpp:func:`recent()` for rainfall in the last 10 minutes.

+		.. cpp:enumerator:: PNO

+			Indicates that automated station is equipped with tipping bucket rain gauge and this sensor is not operating.
+No further details are provided.

+		.. cpp:enumerator:: FZRANO

+			Indicates that automated station is equipped with freezing rain sensor and this sensor is not operating.
+No further details are provided.

+		.. cpp:enumerator:: ICG_MISG

+			Icing data is missing.

+		.. cpp:enumerator:: PCPN_MISG

+			Precipitation data is missing.

 	**Acquiring group data**